zstoebs/site/content/notes/lcp/index.md

 </figure>
 <br>

-LCPs are important for solving programs because they can be analytically and algorithmically solved.
-Therefore, any programs that can be transformed into an LCP can be solved by solving the LCP; for Nash games, solutions to the LCP are thus the Nash equilibria.
+LCPs are important and useful, for both mathematical and computer, programming because they can be analytically and algorithmically solved.
+Therefore, any programs that can be transformed into an LCP can be solved through the LCP; for Nash games, solutions to the LCP are thus the Nash equilibria.

 ## Karush-Kuhn-Tucker Conditions
-The [Karush-Kuhn-Tucker (KKT) conditions](https://en.wikipedia.org/wiki/Karush–Kuhn–Tucker_conditions) are a set of first-order conditions using a program's objective function and constraints set that must be satisfied by any optima.
+The [Karush-Kuhn-Tucker (KKT) conditions](https://en.wikipedia.org/wiki/Karush–Kuhn–Tucker_conditions) are a set of first-order conditions using a program's objective function and constraints that must be satisfied by any optima.
 For the general form of a program:

 <figure>
 <img src="image/gen_lp.jpg" alt="general form of a mathematical program"/>